 Belltown

 Belltown used to be the super gritty, super industrial neighborhood in the city.
 It was not where you wanted to be.
 Today, it is the complete opposite – it’s hip and happening and it’s got nightlife galore.
-It’s a perfect place to spend an evening, which is why we will be ending this 2 days in Seattle itinerary in Belltown.
+It’s a perfect place to spend an evening, which is why you will end your weekend in Seattle here.

 You’ll have plenty of dining options here – I’m listing some of my favorites for you below: